xiaoylu/leetcode_category/Javascript/Readme.md

 * it has no function name
 * it gets executed immediately when JavaScript encounters it
-* Withint such function, variables declared with `var` are private (so this is one way for privacy of objects)
+* Withint such function, variables declared with `var` are private

 Private member shared by prototype
 ---